Chinese national, working for Google, accused of stealing AI secrets for Beijing firm

 Ex-Google engineer accused of stealing AI secrets for Chinese firm

 Linwei Ding, a former Google software engineer from China, has been accused of transferring artificial intelligence (AI) secrets to a Beijing-based company that secretly paid him.
-A federal indictment in the state of California has revealed that Ding was part of a team working on Google's AI supercomputer data system.
-He allegedly stole details about the system's design and functionality, as well as software used to manage cutting-edge supercomputers in the field of machine learning and AI.
+A federal indictment in the state of California, United States, has revealed that Ding was part of a team working on Google's AI supercomputer data system.
+He allegedly stole details about the system's design and functionality, as well as the software used to manage cutting-edge supercomputers in machine learning and AI.

 Conspiracy to evade detection and upload trade secrets